Here We Go Again (Demi Lovato album): Background

 Lovato was discovered by the Disney Channel during an open call audition in her hometown of Dallas, Texas and made her debut on the short series As the Bell Rings in 2007.
 She subsequently auditioned for a role on the television series Jonas, but did not get the part.
 Instead, she received the main role in the television film Camp Rock after singing for the network executives.
 Later, she auditioned for a role on the series Sonny with a Chance, which she also received.
 Lovato enlisted the Jonas Brothers, her Camp Rock co-stars, to work with them on her debut studio album, Don't Forget (2008).
 The writing began during filming of Camp Rock in 2007 and continued on the band's Look Me in the Eyes Tour in 2008.
 Lovato wanted to establish herself as a musician with the album, and not being known as just "the person from Camp Rock."
-She said that her goal was to have fun on the album and that she would tackle deeper themes on her sophomore effort.
+She said that her goal was to have fun on the album and that she would tackle deeper themes in her sophomore effort.

 The album was released in September 2008 and debuted at number two on the Billboard 200 chart.
 Lovato recalled the experience, "It was like, O.K., you've done it.
 You're no longer just succeeding because you're in a movie with the Jonas Brothers.
 These people bought your music for you."
 Later in February 2009, Lovato's first headlining sitcom, Sonny with a Chance, premiered on Disney Channel.
-Don't Forget was certified Gold by the Recording Industry Association of America (RIAA) and spawned three singles, "Get Back", "La La Land", and its title track "Don't Forget".
+Don't Forget was certified Gold by the Recording Industry Association of America (RIAA) and spawned three singles, "Get Back", "La La Land" and its title track "Don't Forget".
 In January 2009, Lovato announced to MTV News that she had already begun writing songs for her second studio album, as well as revealing its approach: "It's going to take a different sound, so hopefully it goes over well.
 I sing a lot of rock, but this time I want to do more John Mayer-ish type of songs.
 Hopefully I can write with people like him.
 I love his music — it would be amazing."